susyhaga/REACT_APP_PORTF_GIT/README.md

 # Project React App + TypeScript

-This responsive project aims to build a portfolio using the GitHub API.
-The layout consists of two main components: a sidebar that displays the user's GitHub profile along with a button to toggle between dark and light themes, and a section showcasing a list of the user's projects.
+information.
+The layout is styled using CSS-in-JS with styled-components and is composed of two main sections: a sidebar showcasing the user's GitHub profile, including a button to toggle between dark and light themes, and a project list displaying the user's projects.

 ## Tools